flamewing/asl-releases/doc/pseudo-instructions.md

 In case that different variations in a processor family have address spaces of different size, the maximum range is listed for each.

 `ORG` is mostly needed to give the code a new starting address or to put different, non-continuous code parts into one source file.
-In case there is no explicit other value listet in a table entry, the initial address for this segment (i.e. the start address used without `ORG`) is 0.
+In case there is no explicit other value listed in a table entry, the initial address for this segment (i.e. the start address used without `ORG`) is 0.

 ### RORG